lab-cosmo/pet-mad/README.md

 #### Non-conservative (direct) forces and stresses prediction

-> [!WARNING]
-> This approach is experimental.
-Please use it with caution.

 PET-MAD also supports the direct prediction of forces and stresses.
 In that case, the forces and stresses are predicted as separate targets along with the energy target, i.e. not computed as derivatives of the energy using the PyTorch automatic differentiation.
 This approach typically leads to 2-3x speedup in the evaluation time, since backward pass is disabled.
-However, it requires additional care to avoid instabilities during the molecular dynamics simulations.
+However, as discussed in [this preprint](https://arxiv.org/abs/2412.11569) it requires additional care to avoid instabilities during the molecular dynamics simulations.

 To use the non-conservative forces and stresses, you need to set the `non_conservative` parameter to `True` when initializing the `PETMADCalculator` class.